Members of exiled Chinese church detained in Thailand

 They fled China in 2019 alleging that their members were being persecuted by government security forces, initially settling on South Korea’s Jeju Island.
 They left South Korea for Thailand after meetings with local and U.S. officials made it clear that prospects for refuge there were dim.

-“When they told us that we knew that nobody could get their visas,” said Brown, who was allowed to keep her phone while in detention.
+“When they told us that, we knew that nobody could get their visas,” said Brown, who was allowed to keep her phone when she also was briefly in police custody.

 “There was no way, because as soon as they walk into the Chinese Embassy they’re gone, we would not see them again.
 They’ve been hiding out since then.”